GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### They were saying computers deal with numbers.
-This was absolutely nonsense.
-Computers deal with arbitrary information of any kind.
+> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
 >
 > ~ *Ted Nelson*